PDLT-University-of-York/test-split-site/docs/ultra/form.md

 You can also add text or upload a file.

+For details of question types, see the guide to the [Test tool](../ultra/test.md).

 ## Create a Form

 1. In the relevant location, click **Create** > **Form**.